-Subject matters such as blogging, SEO (Search Engine Optimization) and their very real implications come to mind.
+Subject matters such as blogging, site security, SEO (Search Engine Optimization) and their very real implications come to mind.
 Those are intricately linked to managing your site, and – of course – security considerations.

 Today we will touch upon the XML-RPC issue.

 Or the past issue, if we want to be entirely correct.
 As of WordPress 4.7 the matter should be closed, and all integrated into the RESTful API.
 Should be.
 Because in truth, backward compatibility will remain an issue for developers for a while.
 And XML-RPC with it.

 Penitent RockmusicRaider admits for being asleep at the wheel.

 The complications of the XML-RPC feature were indeed known.
 But given the positive news by ‘specialists’ and a firewall umbrella, the risks seemed bearable.

 Somebody exploited the XML-RPC loophole to their advantage and used my blog’s server resources to do so.
 To the point that the server got saturated answering the attacker’s requests.

 We also found SEO rankings on Google and the mobile index foundering for the blog for quite a while.
 This is bad along a few vectors: First, the ranking, in general, is important for you to hit first page (or near to it) for your pages and posts to be found.
 Second, as Google just changed focus on mobile traffic, away from the traditional desktop, losing traffic for the mobile segment is particularly bad.